 Apply your chosen moss killer and wait for a good 7-10 days while it gets to work.
 You’ll see the moss turn black as dies off.

 Once it’s dead, rake it out with a powered rake (if you’re sensible) or a springbok rake (if you’re a sucker for punishment).

 Scarify to Remove Excess Thatch

-However, light scarification or verti-cutting will reduce the build-up of thatch and stimulate new growth.
+However, light scarification is important as it reduces the build-up of thatch and stimulates new growth.